-Morning Owl Coffeehouse and Sandwich Bar - I'm Living on the Edge
+Morning Owl Coffeehouse - I'm Living on the Edge

 Recently I came across a blog entry for the Morning Owl Coffeehouse and Sandwich Bar by Girl About Town.
 It was an entry from August 2009.
 Katharine Cornfield of Girl About Town did a super job with her entry getting to know the co-owners and operators, Sarah and Jordan O’Leary, and their cozy locale 538 Rochester Street, just north of Carling.

 I had been to the Morning Owl once before on a tip from my walking buddy.
 That day was just to sample the legendary latte at the crack of dawn.
 Girl About Town re-peaked my curiousity about this place, which seems to have become an instant success since Day 1.
 I was in the neighbourhood around Noon today, so I did an impromptu visit, knowing that continuing on towards home would have me greeted with a fairly empty fridge.